canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 Possible cause
 ~~~~~~~~~~~~~~

-The GitHub Webhook goes out of sync for some reason and misbehaves, resulting in random authentication failures and build errors.
+A common cause of sudden authentication failures is that the GitHub Webhook goes out of sync and misbehaves.
+Misbehaviour is mostly due to infrastructure issues on RTD or GitHub.
+Those issues are usually resolved with time, rather than any manual action.

 Resolution
 ~~~~~~~~~~

 Confirm that the git repository URL setting in Read the Docs points to a valid repository.
 Verify that the public SSH key from your Read the Docs project is installed as a deploy key on your the GitHub repository.
 If these are already in place then try to resynchronize the webhook.

-If that does not solve the problem, delete and [reinstate the webhook](https://docs.readthedocs.com/platform/latest/guides/setup/git-repo-manual.html#manual-integration-setup).
+If the above steps do not solve the problem, delete and [reinstate the webhook](https://docs.readthedocs.com/platform/latest/guides/setup/git-repo-manual.html#manual-integration-setup).

 `readthedocs.yaml` file issues
 ------------------------------